 A Level

-Politics is taught at A Level, though younger pupils are encouraged to get involved via the Junior Politics Society which provides a forum for the discussion on any area of interest and really encourages scholarship.
-For example, topics have included Indian politics, voting behaviour in recent elections and also The Northern Ireland peace process.
+Politics is taught at A Level, though younger pupils are encouraged to get involved via the Junior Politics Society which nurtures scholarship by providing a forum for the discussion on contemporary issues.

 Competitions